mehulagg/gitlab/doc/administration/pages/index.md

 - Increasing `gitlab_cache_expiry` will allow items to exist in the cache longer.
-This setting might be useful if the communication between GitLab Pages and GitLab Rails is not stable or the content served by Pages does not change frequently.
+This setting might be useful if the communication between GitLab Pages and GitLab Rails is not stable.

 - Increasing `gitlab_cache_refresh` will reduce the frequency at which GitLab Pages requests a domain's configuration from GitLab Rails.
-This setting might be useful for content that does not change frequently.
+This setting might be useful GitLab Pages generates too many requests to GitLab API and content does not change frequently.

 - Decreasing `gitlab_cache_cleanup` will remove expired items from the cache more frequently, reducing the memory usage of your Pages node.